Tulasi-Sahu/devops-workshop/README.md

 # devops-workshop
-This is a collaboration development
+This is a Collaboration Development